fdavidcl/stackedit-docs/ruby-ten-lines.md

 -   `gsub` performs global sustitution
 - `Kernel#open` opens read/write pipes with other processes when the "filename" looks like `"|program_name"`.

-*The catch*  The program is hidden in the data section of La sección de datos de este mismo archivo contiene el comando de terminal a ejecutar:
+*The catch*  The program is hidden in the data section of the [original script](https://github.com/fdavidcl/ruby-ten-lines/blob/master/slides.rb):

 ```sh
 __END__